-With the population rising, humanity uses more natural resources than ever before – and very soon these resources will run out.
+With the population rising, humanity is using more natural resources than ever before – and very soon these resources will run out.

 This is why it is more important than ever to think about what we consume, how we consume it, and what we do when we are finished with it.

 This week is Recycle Week, an initiative that aims to raise awareness, change the perception of waste being a hindrance, and instead educate on how it is an opportunity.

 ‘Waste’ is prevalent in our day-to-day lives; images of landfills and plastic littered oceans are ones we are sadly all too familiar with.
 However, the direct effect of our mass consumption on humanity is often overlooked, with the depletion of natural resources causing increased poverty, displaced communities and a lack of jobs all over the globe.